WSMYKM3/ProfolioWSM/DEVELOPMENT_NOTES.md

 - Do NOT use `aspect-ratio` together with fixed `height` - it causes conflicts
 - Use `height` + `width: 100%` + `object-fit: cover` for proper image display
 - The `height` is set in quality-specific classes (lines 127, 139, 151)
+- Next.js Image component is used (imported in `PostCard.tsx`) for better optimization

 ## Sidebar Configuration